-Protect your Michigan Rental dwelling with insurance
+What does Michigan Rental dwelling insurance cover

-Michigan Rental Dwelling Coverages
+Why do you need Michigan Rental Dwelling insurance

 Personal property includes items such as appliances, maintenance, and service equipment owned by you.
 If your rental dwelling policy does not have this type of coverage, you might be exposed.